parsecsv/csv-spec/csv-spec.md

 - **Record** (or **Row**) — A collection of fields.
 This is often referred to as a "line", but a single record can span multiple text lines if a field within it contains one or more line breaks.
-- **Delimiter** — The character used to separate fields withing a row.
+- **Delimiter** — The character used to separate fields within a row.
 Commonly this will be a comma (`,`), but semi-colons (`;`) or tabs (`\t`) are two other popular delimiter characters.
 - **Header** — The first row is often used to contain the column names for all